Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Numerical results

 \section{Numerical results}

-We now present the results obtained from the numerical implementation of the expressions and time-dependent Bloch equations described in the previous section.
+We now present the results obtained from the numerical implementation of time-dependent Bloch equations described in the previous section, solved by means of a Runge-Kutta-4 algorithm without linearization or further analytical approximations.
 We used the fermionic band dispersion $\eps = -2 t (\cos{k_x} + \cos{k_y})$ at half-filling, setting the lattice constant $a=1$.
+The point $\mu=0$ is special in the sense that it has perfect particle-hole symmetry as well as a van Hove singularity at the Fermi level.
+But from the viewpoint of collective modes, this symmetry point does not bear any special significance other than presenting a local minimum of the Higgs contribution compared to single-particle excitations in the nonlinear response \cite{PhysRevB.93.180507}.

 We used the values of $t = 125$ meV for the nearest-neighbor hopping energy, s-wave order parameter $\Delta_{0} = 15.8$ meV (corresponding to a frequency of $3.82$ THz), and a summation over the full Brillouin zone with a square sampling and a total number of $N_\vk = 10^6$ points.
 For the time-dependent evolution we used a time-step of $\delta t = 3 \cdot 10^{-4}$ ps, and for the quench-drive delay $\delta \Delta t = 2.5 \cdot 10^{-2}$ ps.
 For the quench we used a few cycles pulse with central frequency $\omega_q = 4.77$ THz, while for the driving an asymmetric pulse with central frequency $\omega_d = 4.3$ THz, so that both satisfy the condition $\omega_{q(d)} < 2 \Delta$.
-Both pulses where considered linearly polarized along the $x$ direction, while the maximum amplitude of the electric field of quench and drive pulse was taken $E_q = 10.5$ kV/cm and $E_d = 4.7$ kV/cm, respectively, assuming a reasonable value for $a = 3$ \AA.
-For more details on the pulses used see Appendix~\ref{pulsesDetails}.
-In Appendix~\ref{AppGauss} we show additional results that were computed using a symmetric Gaussian driving pulse instead of an asymmetric one.
+Both pulses were considered linearly polarized along the $\mathbf{x}$-direction, while the maximum amplitude of the electric field of quench and drive pulse was taken $E_q = 10.5$ kV/cm and $E_d = 4.7$ kV/cm, respectively, assuming a value for the lattice constant of $a = 3$ \AA.
+For more details on the pulses used, see Appendix~\ref{pulsesDetails}.
+In Appendix~\ref{Polarization} we analyze the 2D spectra for the case of cross polarization of the two pulses, while in Appendix~\ref{AppGauss} we show additional results that were computed using a symmetric Gaussian driving pulse instead of an asymmetric one.